Extended Driving Test

 The extended driving test isn’t necessarily harder as such, you won’t be expected to do anything different than that of a normal driving test.
 The extended driving test simply lasts longer and you will be doing more, therefore there is a higher possibility of something going wrong.

+The turn in the road and reverse round a corner manoeuvres are no longer conducted on the new driving test.
 A normal driving test will involve the examiner requesting one of these manoeuvres (occasionally two if time permits).
 The extended driving test may involve all four manoeuvres, although if the test centre you are taking the extended test from doesn’t have parking bays, or another DVSA test centre within appropriate driving distance does not have bay parking either, you will not have the bay parking manoeuvre requested.

 Dual carriageway driving is heavily features during an extended driving test.
 If the test centre does not have dual carriageways in the vicinity, they will not feature on the extended driving test.
 However, many busy, high speed ‘A’ roads will certainly feature.
 The emergency stop having around a 1-in-3 chance of being requested during a normal learners test, is compulsory on the extended driving test.